Exeter Hotel: History

 In December 1852, an employee of the hotel, Mary Conolly, was caught stealing several bottles from the hotel, as well as a lodger's purse.
 Perhaps this had an effect on Radford, for on 13 December 1852, Radford gave up the licence to the Exeter Hotel to a James Clark.

 In January 1853, Clark had already got into trouble at his new establishment.
 A Matthew Wilks accused him of assault.
 Wilks claimed he had merely complained his pint was not up to the measure, and this provoked Clark to strike him.
 However, a witness told a different story - Clark had refused Wilks entry on the grounds he was a man of bad character, and that Wilks had then claimed to be owed money by Clark for some vegetables he had sold him, and refused to go away until he was paid.
 Clark tried to remove Wilks from the hotel, and Wilks struck out at Clark, who then retaliated.
 The court decided that, either way, Clark had assaulted Wilks, and fined him 10 shillings and costs.

 On 12 June 1854, the licence was transferred by Clark to Rawson Ewart.
 Ewart had only been ten months in the Colony, and had previously worked as a draper.
 Ewart encountered trouble before long.
 On 2 December 1854, a William Stevens was found in Mount Gambier and arrested for obtaining money under false pretences from Mr Ewart.

 In April 1855, there was a robbery of valuables of a lodger perpetrated by a Charles Walker.
 On 28 October 1855, there was a small fire at the hotel, but no-one was harmed.
 The establishment appears to have been well-regarded at the time, with respectable people meeting there, including a social breakfast of the Congregational Union on 17 April 1856.

 In 1888, the original building was demolished and the current building was built.
-It was thought this decision was made so the Hhtel could better compete with the rival Tavistock Hotel, which inhabited a grand building (which building was ultimately demolished to construct Frome Street).
+It was thought this decision was made so the Hotel could better compete with the rival Tavistock Hotel, which inhabited a grand building (which building was ultimately demolished to construct Frome Street).

 In 1929, the building was substantially refurbished to appear largely as it does today, with its distinctive green-tile facade.

 In 2001, the hotel received listing as a local heritage place by the City of Adelaide.